alissonsolitto/JiGit/README.md

 # JiGit
-Chrome extension, that gives a possibility to capture Jira Issue name and transform it in Git branch name
+Chrome extension, that gives a possibility to capture Jira Issue name and transform it in Git branch name.